trexCode/react-example/README.md

 ### Configuration for production deploymen

+Change the homepage property with the url of your domain.

-You need edit the package.json file.
+You need too edit the package.json file.
 Add the following to the end of the predeploy line.

 <code>npm run build && echo your.domain > ./build/CNAME</code>